touring artists Newsletter Spring 2018

 Dear artists and colleagues,

-Additionally, we keep you informed on further news related to international mobility: open calls, current changes in German law, events and announcements.
-And we also share touring artists' own news.
+Additionally, we keep you informed on news related to international mobility: open calls, latest changes in German law, EU cultural policy, events and announcements.
+And of course, we are sharing touring artists own news and activities.

 At a glance